sonuyadav51/theme.js/README.md

-you can generate your own custom classes. which will be added to elements when you toggle your theme. for generating custom classes you need to add `data-type` attribute in your html file. for example, if your html file has a `div` tag and when will change your theme you want to apply some css on this `div` then you have to add an attribute `data-type="anyvalue"` on this div. then this library will take this attribute value `anyvalue` and concatinate it with your toggle button `data-newtheme` value. and generate a class and when you toggle theme then this library will add this class to this div. all you need to write css for this generated class. see below full example to undestand
+you can generate your own custom classes. which will be added to elements when you toggle your theme. for generating custom classes you need to add `data-type` attribute in your html file. for example, if your html file has a `div` element and when you will click on button to change your theme you want to apply some css on this `div` then you have to add an attribute `data-type="anyvalue"` on this `div`. then this library will take this attribute value `anyvalue` and concatinate it with your toggle button `data-newtheme` value. and generate a class and when you toggle theme then this library will add this class to this `div`. all you need to write css for this generated class. see below full example.

+Note: here `anyvalue` can be anything, not neccessary to write this exact word. you can write what you want.

 ## full example for multiple custom theme